Zû (beverage): Production

 Zû would typically be prepared by elderly women with supervision from expert brewers in the community.
 Zû prepared for important ceremonies such as Chapchar Kut would be tasted by the brewing experts through a special bamboo straw.

 All variations of Zû rely on a starter known as dawidim or chawl.
 It is a traditionally prepared dried starter made from the bark of a climber called zangzu, nilengthlum or hawhmathlum.
 Rice is soaked in water overnight and dried for 15 minutes to remove excess water.
-It is then pounded into a power and made into a paste by adding a small amount of water.
+It is then pounded into a powder and made into a paste by adding a small amount of water.
 The paste is made into small circular cakes about 2 inches in diameter.
 The powdered zangzu is sprinkled evenly on the surface of the rice cake which is kept in a container with rice paddy husk.
 The container is placed in a hearth for 4 to 5 days where it swells into a ball known as chawl.
 The chawl is air dried and ready to be used as a starter.